austindowney/Machine-Learning-for-Engineering-Problem-Solving/README.md

-# Machine Learning for Engineering Problem Solving: A Practical Example-driven Guide to Classical Techniques
+# Machine Learning for Engineering Problem Solving
+## A Practical Example-driven Guide to Classical Techniques
 This text is a practical, example-driven guide to introduce classical machine learning techniques using the scikit-learn library, designed for engineers with limited to no programming experience.
 This preface collects the essential housekeeping information for using this text.